Sunday Study: The Gospel According to Mark

 First Sunday of Each Month: Tough Topics

 This is a stand alone study of an issue that is rarely dealt with in a sermon or in bible study.
-Over the next several months, we will talk about being married to unbelievers, homosexuality, co-habitation, divorce, slavery in the bible, science and religion, and many more.
+In this class, we discuss issues ranging from being married to unbelievers, homosexuality, co-habitation, divorce, slavery in the bible, science and religion, and many more.
 The approach is to explore the Word of God and then a suggested Christian response.

 Young Adult Bible Study